 We are open May & June Wednesday & Thursday each day from 2pm until 5:30pm.
 July, August & September we are open Thursday only from 2pm until 5:30pm.
 We are also open ALL bank holiday Mondays from May through to the end of September from 2pm until 5:30pm.
 For special events refer to our website.

-almost 6 years by Wendy Trembecki 5 / 5I visited The Cottesbrooke Hall Plant Finders Fair at the end of June 2008 and enjoyed a wonderful day among the stalls of wonderful specialist nurseries exhibiting wonderful and unusual plants.
+about 6 years by Wendy Trembecki 5 / 5I visited The Cottesbrooke Hall Plant Finders Fair at the end of June 2008 and enjoyed a wonderful day among the stalls of wonderful specialist nurseries exhibiting wonderful and unusual plants.
 It was a great day out with lot's of stalls also selling garden paraphernalia too.
 I enjoyed the gardens immensely as they were also open, although the house was not.
 Yesterday though I returned to visit the house and was completely amazed by the treasures that are inside.
 It really is a lovely place with something for everyone and I can't wait for next year's Plant Finders Fair!

 about 6 years by Rita 5 / 5What an enchanting place!!!
 It is so secreted away and just so perfect it's beyond words!